luckydayteam/code-challenge/ios/README.md

-# Lucky Day iOS Photo Search Challenge
+# Lucky Day Trivia Game Challenge

 ## Description

-A simple iOS app to fetch popular images from Flickr and display them.
+A simple iOS trivia game to fetch True/False trivia questions from Open Trivia DB and display such that user can play one after another.

 ## Goals